 We all have a finite amount of cash each month, so we need to make sure it’s going to the right places.
 But we also have a finite amount of time.

 It seems like we have decades to live out our personal goals.
 Maybe you want to explore Italy, or sail around the Caribbean for a month.
 Or maybe you want to hike the Pacific Coast Trail, or restore a ’68 Mustang.
 Or raise a family.

 You can do all of that.
 But not if you’re living paycheck to paycheck.

 When you’re not clear on what you can say yes to, and what you should pass on, most people tend to say yes to too many things.
 Too much rent or mortgage, too much on food, cable TV, cars, entertainment, and so on.

 When you’re cash strapped, your choices in life shrink until you’re literally working to pay bills.
 And all those big goals drift a little further away each month.

-The most expressed regret of people on their death bed is that they failed to live the life they originally wanted.
-I believe money plays a big part in that.
-When you don’t control what you spend, you can’t turn your dreams into reality.
+The most expressed regret of people late in life is that they failed to live the life they originally wanted.
+Money plays a big part in that.
+When you don’t control what you spend, your choices in life shrink.

-So learning how to budget isn’t just an exercise in crunching numbers.
+So using a budget isn’t just an exercise in crunching numbers.
 It’s a tool that forces you to decide what to say no to, so you can say yes to the things that matter.